Fatal Fury: Legend of the Hungry Wolf

 Fatal Fury: Legend of the Hungry Wolf (バトルファイターズ 餓狼伝説, Batoru Faitāzu Garō Densetsu) is an animated TV special based on the fighting game Fatal Fury.
 It originally aired on Fuji TV on December 23, 1992.
 The movie was directed by Hiroshi Fukutomi and features character designs by Masami Ōbari.
 An English adaptation was produced by Viz Communications, which was released on home video in 1994.
+A sequel, Fatal Fury 2: The New Battle, was released in 1993.

 Plot

-In Southtown, young Terry and Andy Bogard are out with their master, Tung Fu Rue and their father, Jeff Bogard.
+In Southtown, young Terry and Andy Bogard are out with their master, Tung Fu Rue, and their adoptive father, Jeff Bogard.
 Jeff is distracted by a group of poor children who beg him for money and a pretty, young flower girl as part of an attempt on his life by four attackers, one of whom succeeds in stabbing him.
 He is then confronted by his old rival Geese Howard, and dies of his wounds.
-In front of his grave, Tung makes the boys promise that in ten years they will reunite as much stronger men to punish Geese.
+In front of his grave, Tung makes the boys promise that in ten years, they will reunite as much stronger men to punish Geese.

 Ten years later, Terry returns to Southtown.
 Geese learns of his return from his right-hand man, Billy Kane, while Terry has a drink in a bar he owns.
-Along the way, Terry meets Lily McGuire, the beautiful Queen of South Town in a night club, who tosses a rose into the air and is pleased when Terry catches it.
-Terry later finds Lily talking to some poor children and giving them food and money.
+Along the way, Terry meets Lily McGuire, the beautiful Queen of South Town, in Pao Pao Cafe, who tosses a rose into the air and is pleased when Terry catches it.
+Terry later finds Lily outside talking to some poor children and giving them food and money.
 He recognizes her as the flower girl who helped Geese murder his father, but does not hold it against her since she was too young back then.
 Lily implies that she heavily blames herself for her role in Jeff's murder.
-Afterwards, he meets Joe Higashi, a champion Muay Thai kickboxer and a long time friend and rival of Andy.
+Afterwards, he meets Joe Higashi, a champion Muay Thai kickboxer and a long-time friend and rival of Andy.
 Joe is in Southtown to enter the King of Fighters tournament, and Terry befriends him upon learning that he is his brother's friend.
 Terry is then reacquainted with Andy and Tung.
 Tung tells them of a technique called the Hurricane Punch that only he knows, which he will teach to only one of them.
 Terry decides that both he and Andy should enter the King of Fighters tournament and should one of them be the victor, Tung will teach him the technique.